zehrakorkusuz/test_time_training_dl_domain_adaptation/README.md

-# MEMO: Test Time Robustness via Adaptation and Augmentation
+# Marginal entropy minimization with one test point (MEMO): Test Time Robustness via Adaptation and Augmentation

 Just using Random Resized Crop in augmentation ~ >10% accuracy in adversarial images!